 Just be aware of the key drawbacks with GICs.
 They are not liquid, which means you cannot sell them before their maturity date, so you need to be comfortable locking up your money for one to five years.
 GICs are also less than ideal for investors who are regularly adding new money, since you can’t buy them in small amounts without creating an unwieldy portfolio.

-Moreover, if there is a sharp downturn in equities and your only holdings are a single ETF and a GIC ladder, there is no opportunity to rebalance until the next GIC matures.
-So you may want to include a bond ETF or high-interest savings account as part of your fixed income allocation to add flexibility.
+Moreover, if there is a sharp downturn in equities and your only holdings are a single equity ETF and a GIC ladder, there is no opportunity to rebalance until the next GIC matures.
+That’s why you need to include a bond ETF (or high-interest savings account) as part of your fixed income allocation to add flexibility.

 Don’t take it too far